The Comstock Incident

 In 1903, the Oregon Historical Quarterly reprinted this article, which appeared in the Reveille, a St. Louis, Missouri, newspaper, on October 21, 1844.
 The article is based on a letter that provided a short account of the “Cockstock Incident,” which occurred in Oregon City on March 4, 1844.

-The Cockstock Incident was named for a Wasco Indian known as Cockstock.
+The Cockstock Incident was named for a man known as Cockstock, a Molalla who was often misidentified as a Wasco.
 The incident originated with a property dispute involving Cockstock and two African American residents of Oregon; George Winslow (also known as Winslow Anderson) and James D. Saules.
 Sometime in 1843, Winslow hired Cockstock as a temporary laborer on his farm, work for which Cockstock would receive a horse.
 However, before Cockstock completed his work, Winslow sold the horse to Saules.
 Upon learning of the sale, Cockstock became angry and confiscated the horse.
 He continued to make threats against both men for the next several months.
 By mid-February 1844, both men feared for their life and urged the U.S. sub-Indian agent for Oregon, Elijah White, to make arrangements to remove Cockstock from the Willamette Valley.
 Saules notified White that he was prepared to defend himself by force of arms if necessary.